 One way to avoid getting filtered results from Web searches is by using DuckDuckGo, a search engine that does not track user information.

 Those who produce fake news may have any number of personal or political agendas.
 However, many if not most fake news writers are driven primarily by monetary gain.
 By running ads on their sites, they can potentially make a significant amount of money against the minor costs of starting a simple website.
 The following brief video explains how this works:

 The following articles also illustrate the entrepreneurial aspect of fake news.
 (The statements of the writers interviewed should be taken with a grain of salt, though, for the simple reason that they produce fake news.)

 It is important to recognize that fake news is not the problem of any one class or section of society.
-While education plays a major role in determining an individual's ability to analyze information, both well educated and poorly educated groups are made vulnerable to fake news by their own biases.
+While education plays a major role in determining an individual's ability to analyze information, people of all education background are made vulnerable to fake news by their own biases.

 Confirmation bias refers to the human tendency to seek out information that supports one's existing beliefs, and to reject, ignore, downplay, or reinterpret information that contradicts them (Heshmat, 2015).
 Because of this phenomenon, it may take more of an effort to refute fake news designed for consumption by people of one's own political persuasion.

-No news outlets are entirely free of political bias (as no people are), and bias colors news stories, but a news institution that is guilty of mild-to-moderate bias but strives for factual accuracy is not "fake news."
+No news outlets are entirely free of political bias (as no people are), and bias colors news stories.
+However, a news institution that is guilty of mild-to-moderate bias, but strives for factual accuracy is not "fake news."
 The following TED Talks video addresses these and other issues.